www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_activity_feed.md

 |-----------|-------------|
 | note | An array of notes associated with this candidate|
 | email | An array of emails sent to and from this candidate.
-| activity | An array of event associated with this candidate
+| activity | An array of events associated with this candidate

 ## Retrieve activity feed for candidate